 If you keep walking down the Paseo de la Reforma, you will reach the Bosque de Chapultepec, Mexico City’s idyllic city park.

-Zocalo Plaza & Templo Mayor
+3. Explore Zocalo Plaza & Templo Mayor

 Did you know that Mexico City’s main square, the Zocalo, was built on top of an ancient Aztec temple?
 Even better, you can still tour these ruins today, at the Templo Mayor!